 Now that it has received FDA approval, the HeartMate 3 LVAD may be used by patients with advanced heart failure who are not good transplant prospects.
 Those patients will have to carry their pumps around with them forever.
 Strong long-term evidence backs up significant advances, including a pump that aims to decrease problems while increasing the survival of patients.

-The HeartMate 3 LVAD has reimagined how blood is pumped via a cardiac pump and set a new benchmark for compactness and efficiency in the field.
+The Heartmate 3 LVAD has reimagined how blood is pumped via a cardiac pump and set a new benchmark for compactness and efficiency in the field.
 The HeartMate 3 pump uses Full MagLev Flow Technology, which improves flow while also reducing the damage experienced by the blood as it is pumped through the device.

 Clinical results from the MOMENTUM 3 study supported the approval of the HeartMate 3 system in the United States.
 The HeartMate 3 research found an unprecedented two-year survival rate of 83% for individuals using the device.